hphelion/documentation/cloudos/prepare.overview.md

 ### Base Layer

-On top of the kernel layer is the base layer where we've created value-added services and Cloud OS to do additional functionality and things are advanced beyond the basic infrastructure service.
+On top of the kernel layer is the base layer, where we've created HP Cloud OS value-added services to provide advanced, additional functionality that goes beyond the basic infrastructure service.
 The value-added services from HP Cloud OS are:

 * Eve